Stability of a cross-diffusion system and approximation by repulsive random walks: a duality approach: Duality estimates

 \subsection{The continuous setting}

 The duality lemma is a tool first introduced by Martin, Pierre and Schmitt \cite{mapi,pisc}, in the context of reaction-diffusion systems.
-It consists in an \emph{a priori} estimate for solutions of the Kolmogorov equation.
-The strength of the estimate is that it requires very low regularity on the diffusivity (merely integrability), which allows its use when dealing with rather weak solutions.
 We propose below a small generalization of the duality lemma, which was suggested in \cite[Remark 7]{moussa_nonloc_tri}.
 As a matter of fact, we will not directly use the duality lemma presented in this paragraph, but rather translate it in a discrete setting (see Subsection~\ref{subsec:disdualem} below).
-The purpose of this paragraph is then twofold.
-First, prove Theorem~\ref{thm:sktstab}.
-Second, explain, avoiding several technicalities inherent to the discrete setting, the core ideas that will be used in Subsection~\ref{subsec:disdualem}.
-Below, we call a \emph{weak} solution to a solution in the distributional sense.
-During (and only in) this whole paragraph, we work in arbitrary dimension $d$.

 \begin{lem} Consider $\mu\in L^\infty(Q_T)$ such that $\alpha\coloneqq\inf_{Q_T} \mu >0$, $z_0\in H^{-1}(\T^d)$ and $f\in L^2(Q_T)$.
 Then, there exists a unique $z\in L^2(Q_T)$ that solves weakly the Kolmogorov equation